autopkg/MLBZ521-recipes/README.md

   * jss

+### SPSS Statistics ###

+Recipes for both base and patch installers are available.
+Download recipe expects the installer is available in an "offline repository".
+The download recipe can be used for either the base or patch installers and unique pkg and jss recipes are needed for additional steps.

+In my environment my base package installs to a custom environment (instead of five folders deep), just in case someone has installed SPSS in a different location somehow, in the Patch.pkg recipe, the postinstall script that "handles the upgrade" searches the `/Applications` folder for the version of SPSS being upgraded and will inject the path into the install.properties file so it does not need to be specified in the INSTALL_PROPERTIES override variable below, which is described below.

+Available recipe types:
+  * download
+    * "download" from a offline repository
+  * pkg
+    * base installer recipe includes a preinstall script to uninstall previous versions
+    * Variable overrides for:
+      * INSTALL_PROPERTIES
+  		  * As the name suggests, this the "installer.properties" that allows you to customize the install of SPSS.
+The available parameters are included; customize for your environment.
+      * INSTALL_JDK_CLI
+        * A JDK is required to install SPSS silently; if one is not installed, you can provide a command line command to acquire one through any method that is support in your environment
+  * jss

+### Xerox Print Drivers ###

+Downloads the latest Xerox package based on the override-able parameters:  model, download type, and OS Version.
+Examples are:
+  * "macOS Common Driver Installer" (default)
+  * "ICA Scan USB Driver"
+  * "IMAC CA Scan USB Driver"
+  * "TWAIN Scan Driver"

+Tested both "macOS Common Driver Installer" and "ICA Scan USB Driver" to download and package successfully.

+The "macOS Common Driver Installer" seems to support a large number of printers through my poking.
+So the recipes end up labeling the produced package as such and not for a "unique" printer model (this is a change after the last update).

+Available recipe types:
+  * download
+    * Variable overrides for:  model, downloadType, and osVersion
+  * pkg
+  * jss

 ### Zoom ###

 Recipes for both Zoom for IT Admins package and the Zoom Outlook Plugin for macOS.